Police seek woman who urinated on potatoes in Walmart

-West Mifflin Borough police in Pennsylvania are asking for help identifying a woman accused of peeing on a bin of potatoes after entering a Walmart store.
+West Mifflin Borough police in Pennsylvania say a woman accused of peeing on a bin of potatoes after entering a Walmart store has turned herself in.

 Police released surveillance photos of the woman on its website.

 The photos show the woman has long, dark hair.
-She is shown carrying a bag, a cell phone and what appear to be earbuds.
+She was shown carrying a bag, a cell phone and what appear to be earbuds.

+CBS Pittsburgh reported the woman's name is Grace Brown.
+They said police said she entered the store, urinated on the potatoes, then left.

+Brown is being charged with criminal mischief, open lewdness, disorderly conduct and public drunkness.
+She is awaiting a preliminary hearing.

 What other people are reading right now: